Celts I

 permanent available till Age III

-During a battle, after bag preparation, you may spend any number of faith cubes to draw the same number of cubes from the bag.
+During a battle, after bag preparation, you may spend any number of faith cubes to draw that many cubes from the bag.
 Replace each drawn cube with a cube of your color and return them to the bag

 permanent available till Age III